The top five things you need to know about the Affordable Care Act.

 1. Insurance companies are held accountable.
 If insurance companies don’t spend at least 80 percent of your premium dollar on medical care rather than advertising and bonuses for executives, they will have to provide you a rebate.
 The first rebates were made in the summer of 2012.
 And starting September 1, 2011, in every state and for the first time ever, insurance companies are required to publicly justify their actions if they want to raise rates by more than 10 percent.

 2. Insurers can no longer refuse to insure children with serious illnesses.
 Insurance companies are no longer allowed to deny or exclude coverage for your children (under age 19) based on a pre-existing condition such as asthma, diabetes, or other disability.
-Discriminating against anyone with a pre-existing condition will be illegal in 2014.
+Discriminating against anyone with a pre-existing condition became illegal in 2014.

 3. Free preventive services.
 All new health plans must now cover preventive services ranging from mammograms to vaccinations for your child, without any additional cost to you.
 For more details, visit www.healthcare.gov/prevention.

 4. Insurers can’t limit your care.
 In the past, some people with cancer or other chronic illnesses ran out of insurance coverage because their healthcare expenses reached a dollar limit imposed by their insurance company.
 Under this healthcare law, insurers can no longer impose lifetime dollar limits on essential health benefits and annual limits have been phased out as of 2014.